 How many times have you looked at a beautiful flower bouquet and wondered if there was a way to keep them like that forever?
 Well, you can’t keep them exactly like that, but there is a pretty good Plan B. I’m going to show you how to preserve flowers in resin.

 This project combines dried flowers and epoxy resin into a vase you can use to hold even more flowers.
-Plus, it makes a great housewarming gift for your besties.
+Plus, it makes a great housewarming gift.

 Step 1: Dry the flowers

 While this is the easiest step, it will take the longest.
 Your flowers must be dry before you include them in resin.
 If they aren’t, they will rot and change colors.
 I know because I’ve made this resin mistake.
 You can see what happened when I used fresh flowers in resin.

 How do you dry flowers to preserve in resin?

 You’ve got a few options:

 This method is pretty simple.
 All you have to do is let the flowers dry down naturally in a vase or box.

 Disadvantage: they will lose a lot of color

 Place the flowers between a folded piece of parchment paper.
 Then, put the flower and paper sandwich between the pages of a heavy book.

 Advantage: you only need one big book to dry a lot of flowers at once